Lapin0t/phd-manuscript/main/02_games.typ

 === Guarded Iteration

-A general trend in the research on iteration operators is the observation that, very often, the unguarded iteration operator of, e.g., an Elgot monad, may be shown to somehow derive from an underlying guarded iteration operator enjoying unique fixed points, with the former monad typically being a quotient of the latter.
+A general trend in the research on iteration operators is the observation that, very often, the unguarded iteration operator of, e.g., an #nm[Elgot] monad, may be shown to somehow derive from an underlying guarded iteration operator enjoying unique fixed points, with the former monad typically being a quotient of the latter.
 With interaction trees, we find ourselves exactly in this situation.